sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 Android App - Mansions of Madness Dice
 =======================================
 A little while ago, I got into a board game called [Mansions of Madness](https://boardgamegeek.com/boardgame/83330/mansions-madness).
 The game is a bit like the classic [Clue](https://boardgamegeek.com/boardgame/1294/clue) where players roam around a house trying to solve some mystery.
 Progressing through the game, situations arise where the player will have to roll dice.
 The number of dice to roll ranges from 1 to probably like 10.
 Oddly, the game only includes 6 dice!
-Given the fact that the game uses **custom 8 sided dice**, I figure this to be a perfect opportunity to build an app!
+This game be a perfect opportunity to build an dice roller app.

 ![MoM Dice](./images/dice.jpg)